 DICTIONARIES & COMPILATIONS

-A selection of titles by established writers and collectives, in dictionary-format.
+A selection of titles by established writers and collectives, in a dictionary-like format.

 Hole, Christina (1976)